Lake Norman Spray Foam FAQ

 What are the different types of spray foam, and which is best for my project?

-Open-cell spray foam is less dense, more flexible, and more affordable, making it excellent for filling large or irregularly shaped cavities.
+Open-cell spray foam is less dense, more flexible, and more affordable.
+It expands significantly upon application, making it excellent for filling large or irregularly shaped cavities.
 It's a great air barrier and also offers sound-dampening properties.
 However, it's not a vapor barrier and can absorb water.

 Closed-cell spray foam is much denser and more rigid.
-It has a higher R-value per inch, adds 33% structural strength to walls, and is a class 2 vapor and moisture barrier.
+It has a higher R-value per inch, adds some structural strength to walls, and acts as a vapor and moisture barrier.
 It is more expensive than open-cell but is a better choice for areas where moisture control is critical, such as basements, crawl spaces, or exterior applications.

 White pickup truck with LKN Sprayfoam logo and contact number parked on gravel in front of a house under construction.